The origin of consciousness in the breakdown of the bicameral mind

 Jaynes's definition of consciousness

 So then what is consciousness in Jaynes's definition?
 As a first approximation: it is a process, not an immediate sensation.
 It is a narrative way of thinking which makes us capable of making judgments and decisions.
 It is a sort of self management.
 With consciousness, we do not need voices of gods or other superior beings.
 We have the capability of picturing ourselves as individuals with memories, a past, a future and a (more or less) free will.
-A conscious individual can view himself ‘from above’ and direct himself.
+A conscious individual can view himself ‘from above’ and give orders to himself.
 He has tools, as it were, to isolate scenes from his life and to project these on an imaginary screen.
-To edit those at his own will, and combine them into different scenarios.
+To edit those at his own wish, and combine them into different scenarios.

 Where does this ability originate from?
 Jaynes: